 Review how you calculate holiday and holiday pay to ensure you’re compliant with current laws.
 If you’re unsure, or you’re struggling to apply the rules to more irregular working patterns, our consultants can help you.
 Our software can also help you to manage holiday allowances.

-Minimum wage: rates will increase to:
+Minimum wage: rates increased to:

 - Apprentices: £3.90 an hour;